What is the Law Regarding Employment in Exeter?

 Employment law in Exeter governs relationships between employer and employees, and independent contractors.
 These laws govern issues in employment such as hiring, workplace disputes, and terminations Employment law in Exeter must be understood by employers and employees.

 "At-Will" vs. Contract Employment Terms

 Majority of the time employment is considered to be "at-will", although in some instances there might be an employment contract between the employer and employee for a set period of time.
-"At-will" employment implies that either the employer or employee can end the job at any time for any reason, so long as it is not illegal to do so In the instance that the employer and employee have an employment contract, laws from both the state and federal government will apply to the city of Exeter
+"At-will" employment implies that either the employer or employee can end the job at any time for any reason, so long as it is not illegal to do so Federal and state laws control the enforcement of employment clauses provisions for citizens of Exeter.

 Anti-Discrimination laws in Exeter